aboutcode-org/purldb/docs/source/how-to-guides/symbols_and_strings.rst

 -----------------------------------

 Why would you collect symbols and strings?
 Taken alone, symbols and strings are not very interesting.
-Instead, they are the building blocks of important and useful workflows and processes.
+Instead, they are the building blocks of important and useful workflows and processes to support the binary analysis (and in some cases the source analysis).

 Here are some examples of the applications made possible when collecting symbols and strings: